rongfengzou/Uni-Dock2/unidock/unidock_engine/README.md

 #### score
 Just provide score for the current pose of each providing ligand.
+No randomization/searching/optimization/clustering/filtering/refinement will be performed.
+Only the given pose and its energy terms will be saved to the result json file.

+#### optimize
+Just optimize the input ligand pose.
 No randomization/searching/optimization/clustering/filtering will be performed.
-Only the given pose and its energy terms will be saved to the result json file.
+The optimized pose and its energy terms will be saved to the result json file.

+#### randomize
+Only perform randomization to create `exhaustiveness` poses for each given ligand.
+It is usually used to generate random poses.
+And you can also test the distribution of randomization methods with it.
+No optimization/clustering/filtering/refinement will be performed.

 #### mc
 Only perform Monte Carlo searching to find the best poses.
 It is usually used to test the sampling ability of MC process.
-In this task, after randomization, the metropolis MC will be performed without optimization of each pose. clustering/filtering will still be performed.
+In this task, after randomization, the metropolis MC will be performed without optimization of each pose.
+Clustering/filtering will still be performed.
 No refinement.

 #### free